Paul Strähle: Service as a fighter pilot

 He was then assigned to Jagdstaffel 18 on 27 October 1916.
 He scored his first aerial victory on 14 February 1917, shooting down a Royal Aircraft Factory F.E.2b; his victim is believed to have been Harold Hartney.
 He continued his victory streak, flying an Albatros D.V in the squadron colors of blue and scarlet with his personal album of a white battle axe painted on its side.
 He flew with Jagdstaffel 18 until 26 May 1917, when he won his seventh victory.
 The Royal House Order of Hohenzollern was awarded to him on 9 August 1917.

 In command

-Strähle was then appointed to command a new squadron just forming; Jagdstaffel 57 was founded at Koenisberg on 6 January 1918, and moved to the Sixth Army front on the 24th.
+Strähle was then appointed to command a new squadron just forming; Jagdstaffel 57 was founded at Königsberg on 6 January 1918, and moved to the Sixth Army front on the 24th.
 He took his Albatros fighter with him from Jasta 18, along with two experienced pilots to lead his crew of greenhorns.

 After a lapse of almost a year, he won again on 17 April 1918.
 This streak of eight more triumphs ended with a double victory on 29 August 1918.
 He was wounded in action on 27 September 1918, and did not score after that.